-Do you now the famous "Grand Randonnee" in Southern France or Mallorca Island with its fantastic paths directly above the sea?
-Kalymnos is much better regarding the panorama and untouched nature!
-Do you now the famous "High routes or the so-called Alte Vie" in the Italian Dolomites, full of walkers, hikers an trekkers walking in a noisy queue?
-These "main road paths" do not exist on the wild Island of Kalymnos in Greece.
 Everywhere you encounter silence, beautiful views and your only company is goats.
 Sometimes you are even happy to find an empty plastic water bottle because this is means "someone was here before and I am on the correct path".
-Everywhere on Kalymnos there are mountains, crests, ridges, antique monasteries and small deserted bays were you can swim alone.
+Everywhere there are mountains, crests, ridges, antique monasteries and small deserted bays were you can swim alone.
 Sometime you visit villages where the friendly inhabitants are happy to ask "How are you?" because this is the these only phrase they know in English language.
-Hiking and trekking through the Kalymnos Island is for me a personal great satisfaction: I have to train my senses to find the direction (follow the nose) which is one of the many characteristics of a mountain guide.
-Only in Patagonia or in the Jungle of Thailand I fell similar sensations as here: Kalymnos is totally different than the most touristy and busy Islands in Greece.
-For the fans of jungle trekking: please do not come to Greece on Kalymnos for your walking holidays: here are only small bushes and the air is fragrant of sage and mint.
+Hiking through the Island is for me a personal great satisfaction.
+Only in Patagonia or in the Jungle of Thailand I fell similar sensations: here is totally different than the most touristy and busy Islands in Greece.
+For the fans of jungle: please do not come here for your walking holidays: here are only small bushes and the air is fragrant of sage and mint.

-Sometimes it is helpful to know the author of a trekking book, a walking guide or hiking information because you can better consider whether the routes are suitable for your capacity and physical condition.
+Sometimes it is helpful to know the author of a book, a walking guide because you can better consider whether the routes are suitable for your capacity and physical condition.
 For this reason I wrote something about myself.
-I am an internationally licensed mountain guide (UAGM) and I have been working as a rock climbing school director in our Alpine Mountaineering School of Arco - Lake Garda Italy for 20 years.
-In the year 2003 I was invited to visit Kalymnos Island, the new rock climbing paradise and I quickly fell in love with this small Island in Greece.
-Within a very short period of time I "produced" my website kalymnos-climbing.org and the latter www.kalymnosclimbing.eu .
-Up to date we have about 1.200 visitors per day on this domain and I believe to have contributed a lot to the development of climbing and trekking tourism on Kalymnos Island.
-Year by year I have visited Kalymnos with my "old" customers or young participants of our rock climbing courses and often it happened that we spent a lot of time "walking" on the paths of Kalymnos to reach our programmed climbing spots.
+I am an internationally licensed mountain guide (UAGM) and I have been working as a rock climbing school director in our Alpine School of Arco - Lake Garda Italy for 20 years.
+In the year 2003 I was invited to visit the Island, the new rock climbing paradise and I quickly fell in love with this small territory.
+I "produced" my website www.kalymnosclimbing.eu, up to date we have about 1.200 visitors per day on this domain and I believe to have contributed a lot to the development of climbing tourism on the Island.
+Year by year I have visited Kalymnos with my "old" customers or young participants of our rock climbing courses and often it happened that we spent a lot of time "walking" on the paths to reach our programmed climbing spots.
 Every time I was fascinated by the views, wildness and solitude of this territory.
-I am convinced that once I have reached the age to no longer being able to go rock climbing, I will definitely spend my walking holidays on Kalymnos.

-The inhabitants of Kalymnos told us that every time of year was
+The inhabitants told us that every time of year was

-to enjoy your walking and trekking trips.
+to enjoy your walking trips.
 I think is better to avoid the months of July and August because of

 the heat and strong winds and in order to avoid the masses of daily-excursion-tourists who coming from closeby